SPONSOR F.A.Q.

 COMMUNICATION

-When sending handwritten correspondence, we ask that you please write in print, not cursive, to make translation easier for the field staff.
-To ensure proper delivery, all items should have your sponsored child’s nine-digit ID number printed on them (example: 123-123456).
+If you would rather send physical correspondence, we ask that you please write in print, not cursive, to make translation easier for the field staff.
+To ensure proper delivery, all items should have the child’s nine-digit ID number printed on them (example: 123-123456).
+Correspondence should be mailed to:

 You may send flat items such as paper bookmarks, stickers, and musical greeting cards to the child you sponsor.
 However, we are unable to send other gifts.
 We are also unable to accept monetary gifts outside of your monthly sponsorship contribution.
 Additional monetary gifts can disrupt the economic structure of the child development center or a child’s home and damage the integrity of the program by creating the appearance that certain children are favored over others.